 Welcome to my site, it contains mostly technical topics and some rather eclectic subjects such as (historical) British Naval Slang and the words to British National Airs!

-Educated in Electronic Engineering, I am a Chartered Engineer and specialise in the design and use of microcontrollers and have a wide ranging knowledge of these and radio communications.
-For those who know of him or have read his books, I was lucky to be tutored in my subjects by Professor Douglas Lewin !
+Educated in Electronic Engineering, I am a Chartered Engineer and specialise in the design and use of microcontrollers and have a wide ranging knowledge of these together with radio communications.
+For those who know of him or have read his books, I was lucky to be tutored in my subjects by Professor Douglas Lewin.

 These pages are provided by a Raspberry Pi 4 running the Apache web server.

-If I’ve helped you, please consider treating me to a cup of coffee at my favourite café via PayPal and it also helps me maintain my feed of YouTube Technical videos, you can make a donation here:
+If I’ve helped you, please consider treating me to a cup of coffee at my favourite café via PayPal.
+It also helps me maintain my feed of YouTube Technical videos by purchasing equipment, you can make a donation here: